Prolegomenes/.github.io/index.md

 # Welcome to this Prolégomènes website

-This website is full dedicated to TiddlyWiki in french as well as in english.
+This website is entirely dedicated to TiddlyWiki in french as well as in english.

 ## Discover and learn TiddlyWiki: